felixsebastian/microbatch/README.md

 Then, start recording jobs with `mb.SubmitJob(job)`. jobs are domain specific, called `Job` in this example but can be of any type.

-Finally, call `mb.WaitForResults()` to wait for results to come back. `ResultHandler` will be called with the results of each batch, in this case `JobResult`.
+Finally, call `mb.WaitForResults()` to wait for results to come back. `ResultHandler` will be called with the results of each batch.

 `BatchProcessor` will be run in a new goroutine for each batch.
 The `ResultHandler` is run from whatever thread `mb.WaitForResults()` is called from, so should be a safe place to pass data back to your application.